johanneskastl/keepalived_vagrant_libvirt_ansible/README.md

 This Vagrant setup creates all that you need to start playing with [keepalived](https://www.keepalived.org/).
 This means we have two VMs running keepalived and nginx.

 Default OS is openSUSE Leap 15.3, but that can be changed in the Vagrantfile.
+Changing this to SLES15 SP3 is pretty easy, see the instructions below.

-Please beware, this might break the ansible provisioning which was only tested with openSUSE Leap 15.3.
+Please beware, changing the operating system might break the ansible provisioning which was only tested with openSUSE Leap 15.3 and SLES15 SP3.

 ## Vagrant